LinkedInLearning/essential-jenkins-2468076/Ch03/03_06-solution-connect-jenkins-to-github/README.md

   - *NOTE: Please be sure to include the trailing slash on `github-webhook/`.
 The field should be in a format similar to `http://your-jenkins-server.com/github-webhook/`.*
   - Under `Content type`, select `application/json`.
   - `Add webhook`
-  - *NOTE: GitHub will ping the Jenkins server and indicate a successful connection with a green checkmark next to the webhook name.
+  - *NOTE: GitHub will ping the Jenkins server and indicate a successful connection with a green check-mark next to the webhook name.
 If your webhook does not indicate that it connected successfully, select `Edit` and confirm your settings again.
 If needed, delete the webhook and start over.*
   - Select the `<>Code` tab.
   - Edit the `algorithm.sh` file.
     - Click the pencil icon.
     - Add and remove commented lines as instructed by the directions in the script.
     - Click `Commit changes`.
   - Go to the Jenkins server and observe the job being triggered by the change you just made in GitHub.
-  - *NOTE: If your job is not triggered, review the configuration for the Jenkinsjob and the GitHub repo, making any adjustments as needed.
+  - *NOTE: If your job is not triggered, review the configuration for the Jenkins job and the GitHub repo, making any adjustments as needed.
 If needed, start again with a new job in Jenkins or with a new webhook in GitHub.*
   - Review the contents of the `report.txt` artifact.

 - Add the build status badge to a GitHub repo's README file.